What is Telematics? Everything You Need to Know

 The Future of Telematics

-Telematics systems, which are also known as “black box” technology, currently are most often devices that can be installed in your vehicle or vehicles.
+Currently, telematics systems, also known as “black box” technology, are devices that can be installed in your fleet vehicles.

 As 5G, artificial intelligence (AI), and the IoT become increasingly evolved and interconnected, telematics systems will become standard-issue automotive features.